bedrockio/bedrock-cli/src/generate/templates/screens.md

 --- SYSTEM ---

-You are a helpful AI that modifies files.
+You are a helpful AI that outputs "screen" files which are React components.
 Your job is to take the following two inputs:

 1. A description of a model
 2. A list of existing files